Blocus-org/.github/profile/README.md

 - You can freely transfer your repositories ownership to the organisation, but it will always remain your work.
 No labelling, sublicencing, etc, just love for coding and sharing it.

 ## How to join?
-- Just contribute or open an issue, you'll recieve an invitation!
+- Just contribute or open an issue or a discussion. you'll recieve an invitation!